 #1 – Application.GoTo Method

-If you want to go to the specific workbook or specific worksheet in all the opened workbooks then we can use the statement Application.GoTo method.
+If you want to go to the specific workbook or specific worksheet in all the opened workbooks, we can use the statement Application.GoTo method.

 Let’s look at the syntax of the Application.GoTo method

-If you want to go to a specific cell in the specific worksheet we can use Goto method.
+If you want to go to a specific cell in the specific worksheet, we can use the Goto method.
 I have 3 sheets named Jan, Feb, and Mar.

-Now if I want to go to cell C5 in Jan sheet I will use the below set of code.
+If I want to go to cell C5 in the Jan sheet, I will use the below set of codes.

 Step 1: Start the excel macro name.